Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Homotopy trust-region algorithm

 In this way, \cref{alg:trm} ensures that a closer approximation of the perimeter regularizer $C_0P_\Omega$ by means of a tighter Ginzburg--Landau energy is only triggered if \cref{alg:trm} cannot improve the objective further with steps larger than $\underline{\Delta}^n$ and that are computed by means of the non-convex trust-region subproblem \eqref{eq:tr_gle}.
 We will see that this procedure allows us to relate a first-order sufficient decrease with respect to \eqref{eq:p_abstract} / \eqref{eq:tr_sharp} to an eventual acceptance of a solution of \eqref{eq:tr_gle} in the analysis of the asymptotics of \cref{alg:trm} without having the problem that the algorithm does not progress towards sharp interface limits because it produces infinitely many iterates for one $\varepsilon^n$.

-This, in turn, allows us to prove the convergence of iterates produced by \cref{alg:trm} to first-order stationary points of \eqref{eq:p_abstract}.
-We have failed to prove the convergence of iterates produced by \cref{alg:trm} to first-order stationary points of \eqref{eq:p_abstract} when relying on subproblem solves of type \eqref{eq:tr_cvx}, which are much less expensive after discretization due to their convexity.
+This, in turn, allows us to prove the convergence of iterates produced by \cref{alg:trm} to L-stationary points of \eqref{eq:p_abstract}.
+We have failed to prove the convergence of iterates produced by \cref{alg:trm} to L-stationary points of \eqref{eq:p_abstract} when relying on subproblem solves of type \eqref{eq:tr_cvx}, which are much less expensive after discretization due to their convexity.
 However, we have added the preferred solution of instances of \eqref{eq:tr_cvx} in order to show how to accelerate the solution process of many of the trust-region subproblems and, thereby, the overall algorithm if better results cannot be had in the future.

 For the sufficient-decrease condition in \cref{alg:trm} ln.\ \ref{ln:suff_dec}, we consider $\rho \in (0,1)$ and choose the acceptance criterion

 with the \emph{actual reduction} $\ared$ of the objective that is defined by